romamik/blog.romamik.com/src/content/blog/2025-09-25-typed-eval-picks.md

 }
 ```

+This shows how we can build functions that represent expressions.
+For something more structured, we can introduce an _abstract syntax tree (AST)_.
-This can be used to compile an abstract syntax tree (AST) into a function:
+Parsers usually produce an AST from source code, and we can then compile it into a function:

 ```rs
 enum Ast {